JasonDeving/angularjs-sanitize/README.md

 - ladda
 - angular-ladda

 Just download it and it's ready to roll out.
+Lesson 7 is the finished product.